 Arbor Parent Portal Website is our main platform for parents.
-Within the Arbor Parent Portal, you will be able to view your child's attendance, behaviour, achievement, timetable, exam timetable and make payments for meals/ trips.
+Within the Arbor Parent Portal, you will be able to view your child's attendance, behaviour, achievement, timetable, exam timetable and make payments for meals/trips.

-Using the Go 4 Schools parent site real-time attainment information. their timetable and attendance figures.
+Using the Go 4 Schools parent site you will be able to view your real-time attainment information, their timetable and attendance figures.
 You will also have access to your child's progress reports through the main Go 4 Schools parent site.